arcology-network/binary-releases/content/main.md

 Deploy your Ethereum applications on Arcology effortlessly and using popular Ethereum development toolchains on Arcology.
 [Learn More](./why-arcology/compatibilty.md)

 ### 2.2.
 Performance
 Parallel Transactions processing powered by our deterministic Concurrency framework and microsevice Architecture.
-Arcology is the ultimate solution to the scaliabality issue.[Learn More](./why-arcology/performance.md)
+Arcology is the solution to the scaliabality issue.[Learn More](./why-arcology/performance.md)

 ### 2.3.
 Low Cost
 Very low transitions for both computation and storage extensive applications.
 An ideal option for both storage and computation intensive applications.
 [Learn More](./why-arcology/lowcost.md)